ACV facts & figures

 Used vehicle prices are still trending high and consumer demand is there.
 So, how can dealerships stay competitive and capitalize on used car market trends?

-Keep your used car inventory diverse, prioritize fuel-efficient vehicles, and market your comprehensive inventory rather than car prices themselves.
+Keep your used car inventory diverse, prioritize fuel-efficient vehicles, stock cars with good resale value and market your comprehensive inventory rather than car prices themselves.

 To start finding diverse, in-demand inventory today, register below.
 We look forward to working with you at ACV Auctions!